Runners Knee / ITBS

 ITBS often occurs in runners who have the following problems:

-- weakness in the pelvic stabilisers, whereby the non-weight-bearing hip sinks and there is excessive pull on the band.
+• weakness of the pelvic stabilizers, with the non-weight-bearing hip sinking and thus pulling excessively on the band.

 SYMPTOMS

-ITBS is indeed indicated as harmless, however the pain can be markedly severe and stabbing, making running impossible (I myself had ITBS when taking part in the Florence marathon).
-The fact that the pain only initially occurs when running is typical for band syndrome, however it can also become noticeable later when walking.
-Some runners are torn away from training for months as a result of band syndrome and inadequate treatment...
+ITBS is indicated as harmless, however, the pain can be markedly severe and stabbing, making running impossible (I myself had ITBS when taking part in the Florence marathon).
+The fact that the pain only occurs when starting to run is typical for band syndrome, but it can also be noticed when walking.
+Some runners are taken away from training for months as a result of band syndrome and inadequate treatment.

-As the iliotibial band runs to the head of the tibia, the pain that comes from the epicondyles (see above) projects into the knee joint or to the lateral side of the tibial head.
-The projection of pain towards the head of the tibia is the reason the cause is often not identified.
-As a result, many runners have been treated unsuccessfully for meniscus and cartilage problems, despite their problem actually being band syndrome.
+Where the iliotibial band runs to the head of the tibia, the pain that comes from the epicondyles (see above) projects into the knee joint or the lateral side of the tibia head.
+The projection of pain towards the head of the tibia is often a reason for misidentification of the cause.
+As a result, many runners have been treated unsuccessfully treated for meniscus and cartilage problems, despite the actual problem being ITBS.

 DIAGNOSIS